 Assuming the state in daily life

-- Would the version of me who is securely loved be stalking their social media right now?
+- Would the securely loved version of me stalk their social media right now?

 - Would that version beg for mixed signals?